EnesTopal/quick-deleter/readme.md

 - 🌙 **Dark Mode Optimization**
   Improved visual appearance and readability in dark theme.

+- 🧱 **Class Modularity & Code Structure Enhancement**
+  Refactor the codebase into reusable and well-structured classes and components to improve maintainability and scalability.

 ---

 *More enhancements and UI refinements are on the roadmap as the project evolves.*